What is myositis?

 Polymyositis and dermatomyositis are the two main types of myositis.
-Here are some of the other types:
+Here are some of the others:

 Post-infectious reactive myositis

-For most people, symptoms will be mild and won’t last long.
-In most cases the pain and feelings of being unwell are eased with drug treatment.
-Even in severe cases most myositis patients respond to treatment.
+In most cases the pain and feelings of being unwell are eased with drugs.
+Even in severe cases most people with myositis eventually respond to treatment.

 Muscle strength can take longer to get back to normal.
-Once myositis is controlled with treatment, you’ll be given exercises to improve muscle strength.
+Once myositis is controlled with treatment, exercises can also help to improve muscle strength.

-Although many people make a complete recovery, some never regain their original muscle strength or function.
+Although people can make a good recovery, some never regain their original muscle strength or function.

 Sometimes, drug treatments don’t work fully and the muscles can remain weak.
 We are still doing research into why this is the case.